matthorgan/matthorgan.github.io/content/blog/hugo-and-appveyor-goodness.md

 6. Add and commit new files to 'master' branch
 7. Push new commits back up to master

 If you have a look back at the screenshot of the AppVeyor settings, you can see an option to specify a default branch.
-I set this to source which took care of point 1 in my flow.
+I made sure to set this to my 'source' branch which ensures AppVeyor clones the 'source' branch into the AppVeyor build.

 Below is the final appveyor.yml file that I ended up with (I'll explain it in more detail shortly).
 I pushed this to my 'source' branch which instructs AppVeyor to execute the build every time something new is pushed to the source branch e.g. a new blog post.